Nicholas Brembre: Peasants' Revolt and John Northampton

 In 1381 Walworth was succeeded by Brembre's rival, John Northampton, the first of two terms he served as Mayor.
 Brembre, by now head of the Grocers' Company, argues Oliver, "worked tirelessly to further the economic advancement of his fellow grocers and merchant capitalists" by way of ensuring monopolies.
 This made him an opponent of Northampton, who was elected on a populist and radical agenda; Northampton was also backed by John of Gaunt.
 Northampton's policies included one-year terms for aldermen, an opening up to competition among he victualling trades and new election procedures.
-These set him on a collision course with the powerful Fishmongers' Company, whose head was Brembre's close ally and business partner Nicholas Exton.
+These set him on a collision course with the powerful Fishmongers' Company, whose head was Brembre's close political ally and business partner Nicholas Exton.
 For religious reasons, people fasted for around 90 days each year, and accordingly, London required a plentiful supply of cheap, fresh fish.
 Northampton's stance was popular, because the Fishmongers were seen as supplying low-quality produce.
 (Note: The city records condemned the Fishmongers' high prices for produce described as "putrid and corrupt, unwholesome as food for man, and an abomination".)

 Although Brembre was not mayor or an MP at the time, the 1382 Parliament put Brembre on a commission of prominent merchants to advise on revenue raising after the Peasant's revolt.
 Brembre was elected as a Member of Parliament for London in the February 1383 election, although nothing is known of his contribution to the session.

 Mayor 1383–1386

-Petition of Brembre, April 1484, requesting the Royal council's ratification of the mayoral court's judgment on Constantine for inciting riots in the city; the petition also requests immunity from prosecution for those officials involved.
+Petition of Brembre, April 1384, requesting the Royal council's ratification of the mayoral court's judgment on Constantine for inciting riots in the city; the petition also requests immunity from prosecution for those officials involved.

 When Northampton stood for a third mayoral term in October 1383, Brembre stood against him; the election was tense—a contemporary records it as having been conducted "with a strong hond"—and Northampton likely used threats against opposition voters.
 However, Brembre won—according to the Westminster Chronicle—because he had the King's personal backing.
 His success may have come about due to fears over the security of the wool trade—late the previous year, France had invaded Flanders, bringing the trade to a halt—and was probably helped by his packing the Guildhall with armed supporters.

 Northampton challenged the result and appealed to his patron, John of Gaunt, but this merely alienated the King.
 The opening weeks of Brembre's term were marked by severe public disorder in London, fomented by Northampton's supporters in protest at the election result.
 On 7 February 1384, Northampton himself led a crowd of around 500 people from West Cheap to Ludgate.
 Brembre was dining with Walworth, Philipot and other aldermen at Sir Richard Waldegrave's house when he heard the news.
 (Note: So around midday.)
 They caught up with Northampton at the Whitefriars, Fleet Street.
 When he ordered Northampton to return with him, the latter refused, and was promptly arrested for sedition, along with his brother, and then incarcerated in Brembre's house.